Hate Crimes in Florida

 Zero Tolerance Policy for Hate Crimes

 The Hillsborough County Sheriff’s Office, the Tampa Police Department, and other local law enforcement agencies maintain a zero tolerance policy towards these types of crime.
-Regardless of the circumstances, law enforcement officers often regard the investigation of these crimes as serious.
-Prosecutors can be equally serious when prosecuting these crimes that involve an allegation that the crime was based on prejudice.
+Regardless of the circumstances, law enforcement officers often regard the investigation of these crimes based on prejudice as especially serious.

 Reclassification of Hate Crimes for Sentencing Enhancement